JT8D-17/XLua-Utils-for-X-Plane/README.md

 - As XLua namespaces are completely local, reading variables from other scripts is not possible.
 If you want to use any of XLua Utils' functions in airplane related scripts, add them as a submodule at the end of the "submodules" section in `xlua_utils.lua`.
+- Any XLua limitations apply, especially regarding table scope in XLua 1.1 or newer.
+Any table must be - and is being - treated as local.
 - XLua Utils' capabilities do not encompass the full extent of X-Plane's API (yet?).

 &nbsp;